 In 2008, the Compensation Committee approved a special retention program for certain employees, including the Executive Officers, who remained with the Company following a significant reduction of our workforce during 2008.
 The retention program was designed to ensure we would be able to retain employees with the skills necessary to address the immediate challenges of the Company.
 Management believed that the retention program was necessary given the uncertainty that remained at the time regarding the Company's long-term prospects and liquidity and the additional workload that the remaining employees would be required to incur.
 The retention program was not intended to be an annual element of compensation.
 The Compensation Committee worked with Deloitte and designed a retention program so that the total size of the retention awards was reasonable and in line with total severance/change of control compensation of other companies in our industry.
-The retention program included a short-term retention award paid in equity, which vested on December 1, 2008, a long-term retention award paid in equity, which vested on December 1, 2008, a long-term retention award paid in equity, which vested over three years beginning on
+The retention program included a short-term retention award paid in cash and equity, which vested on December 1, 2008, a long-term retention award paid in equity, which vested over three years beginning on